NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_devops.md

 #### Make environmentindpendent

-- Your organization has multiple environments (dev, test, prod).
+- Your organization has multiple environments (dev, tst, prd).
 Make sure your code is environment independent.
+All resources should be created in the same way, regardless of the environment but with a postfix with the environment name.

 ### Exercise 5: Document the code